YuriDevAT/YuriDevAT.github.io/README.md

 # Description

+A functional calculator using JavaScript Scss to show that a project is much more than just code.

 **Blog article:** [JavaScript Calculator](https://yuridevat.hashnode.dev/how-i-got-my-first-job-as-a-developer)

 ![Thumbnail](https://github.com/YuriDevAT/calculator/blob/main/assets/calculator.png)

 ## Demo

-Live view by clicking at [GitHub Pages](yuridevat.github.io/calculator/)
+Live view by clicking at [GitHub Pages](yuridevat.github.io/)

 You can also clone the project and open it in localhost, or enjoy the preview video below instead :smile: